TRUEPIC/queryql/DOCS.md

 Now, this example is overly simplistic, and probably already handled appropriately by the adapter.
-It becomes more useful, for example, when you have a field that doesn't map directly to a field in your database:
+It becomes more useful, for example, when you have a sort that doesn't map directly to a field in your database:

 ```js
 class UserQuerier extends BaseQuerier {